szobek69420/MesteriMC/README.md

 # MesteriMC
-A minecraft clone written in C. When it's done, it will be so beautiful that mankind will never ever have to touch grass again.
+A minecraft clone written in C. When done, it will be so beautiful that mankind will never ever have to touch grass again.